-- 7.2 Pupils may let people know they are being bullied in a variety of ways.
+- 7.1 Pupils are encouraged to tell anybody they trust if they are being bullied, and if the bullying continues, they must keep on letting people know. - 7.2 Pupils may let people know they are being bullied in a variety of ways.
 They may tell a friend, their class teacher or another adult in Academy, or they may wish to report bullying by writing to the Principal or another member of staff. - 7.3 Pupils are also encouraged to report any bullying they witness. - 7.4 Pupils are encouraged to tell us their views about a range of Academy issues, including bullying.